rackerlabs/docs-core-infra-user-guide/cloud-intro/core-infrastructure.rst

 .. figure:: /_images/core-infrastructure.png
    :alt: Cloud Servers, Cloud Networks, Cloud Images,
-         and Cloud Block Storage are the
-         Rackspace cloud's core infrastructure.
+         Cloud Block Storage, and Cloud Files are the Rackspace cloud's core infrastructure.
          From the Cloud Control Panel,
          you can send a request to the API for